 Set encoding types

 When you add your original table data to a generator, MOSTLY AI assigns an encoding type to each column.
-The assignment depends on the data inside the columns (for file uploads and cloud storage files) or on the data types defined in the database schema (for databases).
+The assignment depends on the data inside the columns (for file uploads and cloud storage files) or on the data types defined in the database schema (for database data sources).

 About encoding types

 The encoding type defines how your original data is encoded before AI model training.
-This is a requirement for the training phase, when the data needs to be in a format that can be processed by the machine learning algorithms.
+This is a requirement for the training phase, when the data needs to be in a format that can be processed for the purposes of machine learning.

 Set the encoding type of a column